 What makes these tweets different is that there's no payment made to post them.
 So why would people start using an advertising platform if they aren't paying to post?

-Why teams are using Twitter Cards
+Why are teams using Twitter Cards?

 You can embed website summary cards onto websites, and these display when a link is tweeted.